chroma-x/php-iso3166-country-information/CONTRIBUTING.md

 This document provides a set of best practices for contributions - bug reports, code submissions / pull requests, etc.

+## Sources

+This document is based on the open source document [Contributing to Open Source Projects](http://contribution-guide-org.readthedocs.org/) by  [Jeff Forcier](https://github.com/bitprophet).

 ## Submitting bugs

 ### Due diligence